GSA-TTS/identity-handbook/_articles/infrastructure-oncall-guide.md

 ## Quick Reference

-* [DevOps Oncall Guide Quick Reference](https://github.com/18F/identity-devops/wiki/On-Call-Guide-Quick-Reference/) contains private links and contact information useful for oncall infrastructure engineers at login.gov.
+* [DevOps Oncall Guide Quick Reference](https://github.com/18F/identity-devops/wiki/On-Call-Guide-Quick-Reference/) contains private links and contact information useful for oncall infrastructure engineers at Login.gov.
 * [Incident Response Checklist]({{site.baseurl}}/articles/incident-response-checklist.html) - when an incident arrises
 * [Troubleshooting Quick Reference]({{site.baseurl}}/articles/troubleshooting-quick-reference.html) - when you are troubleshooting and not sure where to start